The Optimal Use of Astrology Software

 July 30, 2004 10:00 am Baghdad, Iraq (DST observed)

-Kepler 7, with its superbly accurate internal atlas, and all programs with up-to-date ACS atlas data calculate all of these correctly.
+All programs with up-to-date ACS atlas data calculate all of these correctly, as do Kepler and Sirius, if you keep them up-to-date.
 When software authors choose to develop their own atlases, instead of using the industry-standard ACS atlas data, errors can creep it and places omitted.

 At the time of testing, December 2004, several major programs couldn't find a city or gave the wrong time zone for a place or two, but I'm happy to report that every manufacturer immediately addressed the issue.
 Please remember to get the latest atlas updates when they become available for your software.